 The Company assesses qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying value.
 Qualitative factors considered in the assessment include industry and market conditions, overall financial performance, and other relevant events and factors affecting the reporting unit.
 If, after assessing the qualitative factors, the Company determines that it is not more likely than not that the fair value of a reporting unit is less than its carrying value, then performing a quantitative impairment test is unnecessary.
 However, if the Company concludes otherwise, then it is required to perform a quantitative goodwill impairment test.
-The quantitative impairment test, which is used to identify both the existence of impairment and the amount of impairment loss, compares the fair value of a reporting unit is carrying anount, goodwill of the reporting unit is not considered impaired.
-If the carrying value of the reporting unit exceeds its fair value of the reporting unit goodwill carrying value over the respective implied fair value is recognized as an impairment loss.
+The quantitative impairment test, which is used to identify both the existence of impairment and the amount of impairment loss, compares the fair value of a reporting unit with its carrying amount, including goodwill.
+If the fair value of a reporting unit exceeds its carrying amount, goodwill of the reporting unit is not considered impaired.
+If the carrying value of the reporting unit exceeds its fair value, any excess of the reporting unit goodwill carrying value over the respective implied fair value is recognized as an impairment loss.